anaclumos/extracranial/posts/2022-11-23-dynamic-island/en.md

 - More Info: [will-change - CSS: Cascading Style Sheets | MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/will-change)

-Dynamic Island usually modifies scale and opacity, so it was perfect for `will-change.` We can apply the property in Framer Motion, as in the following example:
+The Dynamic Island usually modifies scale and opacity, so it was perfect for `will-change.` We can apply the property in Framer Motion, as in the following example:

 ```ts